RTSaitama/layout_landing-page/README.md

 npm – for dependency management and task automation.

-Also i used webp images, pre load methods and <defer> - usefull tools that should reduce your wait for page loading Go here and take a look!
+Also i used webp images, pre load methods and "defer for my js " - solutions that should reduce your wait for page loading.

+Go here and take a look :
 [DEMO LINK](https://RTSaitama.github.io/layout_landing-page/)